-As seen in subsection 3.1.1 above, while art 16 of ILO C169 imposes an explicit obligation of result to actually obtain FPIC from indigenous and tribal peoples whose relocation is considered necessary as an exceptional measure, its non-performance can be excused by 'following appropriate procedures established by national laws and regulations, including public inquiries where appropriate, which provide the opportunity for effective representation of the peoples concerned'.
-As seen in subsection 3.1.2 above, ICESCR and ICERD have occasionally been relied on by their respective monitoring treaty body to call on States to actually obtain FPIC from indigenous peoples in various circumstances affecting them.
-As seen in subsection 3.2 above, UNDRIP provides that States shall obtain FPIC in relation to relocation of or storage/disposal of hazardous materials on the lands or territories of indigenous peoples, without any fallback procedures in case FPIC is not obtained.
-Similar obligation of result to obtain FPIC under the World Bank's ESF and the EPIII surveyed in subsection 3.3 above92 cover also significant impact on cultural heritage and its use for commercial purpose and in the case of the World Bank's ESF, adverse impact on indigenous lands and natural resources.
+4.2 A Right Commanding an International Legal Obligation of Result for States to Actually Obtain FPIC established by national laws and regulations, including public inquiries where appropriate, which provide the opportunity for effective representation of the peoples concerned'.
+As seen in Subsection 3.1.2 above, ICESCR and ICERD have occasionally been relied on by their respective monitoring treaty body to call on States to actually obtain FPIC from indigenous peoples in various circumstances affecting them.
+As seen in Subsection 3.2 above, UNDRIP provides that States shall obtain FPIC in relation to relocation of or storage/disposal of hazardous materials on the lands or territories of indigenous peoples, without any fallback procedures in case FPIC is not obtained.
+Similar obligation of result to obtain FPIC under the World Bank's ESF and the EPIII surveyed in Subsection 3.3 above95 cover also significant impact on cultural heritage and its use for commercial purpose and in the case of the World Bank's ESF, adverse impact on indigenous lands and natural resources.
 Again, given the currently limited impact of ILO C169 on OBOR projects, this subsection focuses on (a) ICESCR and ICERD and (b) customary international law as possibly reflected by the content of UNDRIP, the World Bank's ESF and EPIII, as potential bases for grounding an international legal obligation of result for States to actually obtain FPIC in the relevant circumstances envisaged by those instruments.